Culture of Europe

-The culture of Europe is rooted in its art, architecture, film, different types of music, economics, literature, and philosophy.
-European culture is largely rooted in what is often referred to as its "common cultural heritage".
+The culture of Europe is diverse, and rooted in its art, architecture, traditions, cuisines, music, folklore, embroidery, film, literature, economics, philosophy and religious customs.

 Definition

-There were a great number of perspectives which can be taken on the subject, it is impossible to form a single, all-embracing conception of European culture.
+Whilst there are a great number of perspectives that can be taken on the subject, it is impossible to form a single, all-embracing concept of European culture.
 Nonetheless, there are core elements which are generally agreed upon as forming the cultural foundation of modern Europe.
 One list of these elements given by K. Bochmann includes: